HarryKodden/oidc-lab/README.md

 This application is based on Flask-OIDC.
 In standard Flask-OIDC application the connection between OIDC-Client (RP) and OIDC-Server (OP) is hard-wired via compile time **client-secrets** configuration.

-It this application, the connection between RP and OP is not hard-wired.
-It is fully adjustable during RunTime.
+In this application, the connection between RP and OP is not hard-wired.
+It is fully adjustable dynamically at RunTime.
 The configuration can be adjusted via a REST Api calls, see some examples below.

 This dynamic behavior is achieved by subclassing the Flask-OIDC Class *OpenIDConnect*.
 The method *init_provider* is only called when a user has selected the provider to authenticate against.
 Furthermore, the subclass is completely dynamic on retrieving provider configuration via the standard **.../.well-known/openid-configuration** endpoints.

 Hope you enjoy.

-Feedback is wellcome.
+Feedback is appreciated.

 ## Build